ONSdigital/design-system-python-flask-demo/README.md

 make load-design-system-templates
 ```

-`make load-design-system-templates` loads the `scripts/load_release.sh` that gets all the components and layouts of [design system](https://github.com/ONSdigital/design-system) in a zip file which is created in each [design system release](https://github.com/ONSdigital/design-system/releases) and unloads them to the templates folder.
-These macros are gitignored.(This is same as [eq_questionnarie_runner](https://github.com/ONSdigital/eq-questionnaire-runner/blob/main/scripts/load_release.sh))
+`make load-design-system-templates` runs the `scripts/load_release.sh` script which downloads the Design System macros zip file from the github release and unzips them into a templates folder.

 Then, run `make run` which renders all the example components as displayed in the Design System at `http://127.0.0.1:5000`.
 The CSS and JS are pulled in at runtime from the CDN.